libp2p/js-libp2p-interfaces/README.md

 The purpose of this interface is not to reinvent any wheels when it comes to dialing and listening to transports.
 Instead, it tries to provide a uniform API for several transports through a shimmed interface.

-The API is presented with both Node.js and Go primitives, however there are no actual limitations for it to be extended for any other language, pushing forward the cross compatibility and interop through diferent stacks.

 ## Lead Maintainer

 [Jacob Heun](https://github.com/jacobheun/)